ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 is_binary
-  If set to ``true``, indicates that the file or data set to be copied is a binary file/data set.
+  If set to ``true``, indicates that the file or data set to be copied is a binary file or data set.

+  When *is_binary=true*, no encoding conversion is applied to the content, all content transferred retains the original state.

+  Use *is_binary=true* when copying a Database Request Module (DBRM) to retain the original state of the serialized SQL statements of a program.

   | **required**: False
   | **type**: bool